8nhuman8/nebular-automata/README.md

 ## Command-line arguments description
 ```
-usage: main.py [-h] [-rc RC] [-mpc MPC] [-m] [-ca1 R G B A] [-ca2 R G B A]
+usage: main.py [-h] [-rc RC] [-mc MC] [-m] [-ca1 R G B A] [-ca2 R G B A]
                [-cb R G B A] [-fp FP] [-fi] [-s] [-p PATH]
                width height

-Creates a beautiful colony of squares.
-It may take some time for rendering!
-Percentages show the duration of further program execution in ideal
+Creates a beautiful nebula.
+Percentages show the duration of further program
-conditions!
+execution in ideal conditions!
 In fact, probability can take its toll.
-Do not use 'fade-in'
-argument if multicolor mode is enabled!

 positional arguments:
   width                 The width of the image.